 Tips for Hiring a Contractor:

 A contractor is a person or company that offers services like construction, home remodeling, painting, paving, roofing, or electrical work to improve your home or property.
-The decision to update your home can be a big and expensive one, so take your time before you make a decision about hiring a contractor.
+The decision to update your home can be a big and expensive one, so take your time before you decide to hire a contractor.
 Be sure to get multiple bids and check references.

 Hire only licensed contractors.
 Anyone performing home improvement work valued at $500 or more is required to be licensed by the Contractors State License Board (CSLB) and should be bonded and insured.
-Hiring an unlicensed contractor is risky: the quality of the work may be poor and you may be exposed to increased costs if your property is damaged, the work is incomplete or faulty, or if a worker is injured while on your property.
+Hiring an unlicensed contractor is risky: the quality of the work may be poor and you may end up paying more if your home is damaged, the work is incomplete or faulty, or if a worker is injured.

 To Verify License Status or for Questions: